 Ms. Strottman’s previous work included serving as lead counsel in complex and high-profile evidentiary hearings before the California Public Utilities Commission (CPUC) which resulted in a record $1.6 billion penalty against PG&E, the largest fine ever levied against a utility in the U.S. She also assisted the City in its federal regulatory investigation and hearings about the explosion before the National Transportation Safety Board.
 In August 2016, a federal court jury convicted PG&E of obstructing the federal probe of the blast and of knowingly violating pipeline safety laws before and after the disaster.
 In January 2017, a federal judge ordered PG&E to pay a maximum $3 million fine, complete 10,000 hours of community service and serve five years of probation.

-Ms. Strottman also has significant jury trial experience and handled over 150 felony preliminary hearings while serving as a Deputy District Attorney at the San Mateo District Attorney’s Office.
-She handled felony and misdemeanor cases involving gang crimes and special allegations, embezzlement, identity theft, welfare fraud, elder financial abuse, and three-strike cases.
-As a result of these experiences, Ms. Strottman understands the complex, sensitive, and ethical issues public agencies and companies face in highly-regulated industries.
-In addition to her work as a litigator, Ms. Strottman was Vice President at a renowned public relations firm, Van Prooyen Greenfield LLP, where she specialized in developing and implementing litigation and crisis communications marketing and public relations plans for public agencies, law firms, law schools and corporations.
+As a result of her significant experience, Ms. Strottman understands the complex, sensitive, and ethical issues that public agencies and companies face in highly-regulated industries, and not just from the standpoint of litigation.
+In addition to her legal work, Ms. Strottman served as Vice President at a renowned public relations firm, Van Prooyen Greenfield LLP, where she specialized in developing and implementing litigation and crisis communications marketing and public relations plans for public agencies, law firms, law schools and corporations.

 Ms. Strottman has earned numerous honors for her expertise, results and leadership in the legal profession, including “Energy Trailblazers” (2017), “Top Women Lawyers” (2014, 2015, 2017), “Top 100 Lawyers” (2016, 2017), ”Top 20 Under 40″ (2015), and “Giant Slayer” (2015).
 These awards highlight Ms. Strottman’s unique expertise in high-profile state and federal safety regulatory investigation and enforcement matters relating to the storage, transportation, maintenance and delivery of natural gas, as well as the generation, storage, maintenance and transmission of electric power.
 Ms. Strottman earned these awards through her tenacious challenging of the status quo at PG&E, for which the Daily Journal recognized her as PG&E’s “chief nemesis.”

 When she is not slaying giants, Ms. Strottman enjoys traveling with her husband and three children.
-The family loves to ski.
-She and her husband make their own wine, which likely explains why the family dog is named “Caymus”.
-She has belonged to the same book club for 17 years and is also the school board President at her children’s school.
+She has belonged to the same book club for almost 20 years and is also the board President at her children’s school.
 “My law school professors and experiences taught me how to have emotional intelligence, which is something a lot of lawyers don’t have,” she says.
-“Being a lawyer is not just about being book smart but also about interacting with people.
-To me, being a lawyer is about having a passion for the law and for helping people,” a virtue Ms. Strottman has made a hallmark of her practice.
+“Being a lawyer is not just about being book smart, but having a passion for the law and for helping people,” a virtue Ms. Strottman has made a hallmark of her practice.

 Presentations and Publications